 While some of these sound a little ignorant, I believe everyone meant well.
 Lots of people find my diet interesting and have a lot of questions.
 And I actually don’t mind discussing it.
 I think most people with an allergy would agree that living with a life-threatening allergy really is just a way of life.
 Many people don’t have allergies themselves, or deal with family members with allergies, so it’s true, they really just don’t know what it’s like.
 I think that in general, if we are honest and open about our allergies, people are quite accepting.

 Sometimes I get asked: “Do you wish you weren’t allergic?”
 Well yes, I wish I could grab a menu and blindly try something new.
 I wish I could accept my neighbour’s baking without giving her the third degree on ingredients.
 I wish I could share foods with my kids more.
 I wish I could kiss my husband after his morning cereal.
 But, that’s not how it works for me, and that’s the way it is.
 So my answer is always “yes, I wish I didn’t have to live with allergies, but it’s okay, I’m used to it.”

-– MorganTags: Allergy Awareness, Explaining My Food Allergies Series, Morgan, Snappy Comebacks
+– MorganTags: Allergy Awareness, Attitude, communication, Explaining My Food Allergies Series, Morgan, Snappy Comebacks